The pain of someone close to us passing away, brings about emotional and overwhelming feelings that are so difficult to explain or to understand.

 - Tightness or soreness in muscles, feeling of weakness with your muscle strength.

-- Stomach upsets such as gastro intestinal upsets, vomiting, irritable bowel – going from constipation to diarrhoea, incontinence.
+- Stomach upsets such as gastro intestinal upsets, vomiting, irritable bowel – going from constipation to diarrhea, incontinence.

 - Headaches, migraines, loss of balance.